twoism/postly/README.markdown

-posterous (gem name is already taken. will change it later.)
+postly (gem name is already taken. will change it later.)
 ---------
-API wrapper for the [posterous.com](http://posterous.com/api "Posterous API") API.
+API wrapper for the [posterous.com](http://posterous.com/api "Postly API") API.

 ###Install & Setup